-Having long delivered services across Shropshire, Herefordshire and beyond, we provide a level of industry knowledge and local insight that is seldom found anywhere else.
+Having long delivered farm succession planning services across Shropshire, Herefordshire, Wales and across the UK, we provide a level of industry knowledge and local insight that is seldom found anywhere else.
 Many of our solicitors have personal experience of living and working on farms, combining legal expertise with a life-long passion to ensure the very best legal advice for you, your family and your business.

 Effective succession planning is vital for the continuing profitability of your farm and to ensure your family is able to capitalise on the various tax reliefs that are available.
 Our services cover all areas of this complex and often difficult area including: